prog4biol/pfb2019/README.md

 (~) 54%
 ```

-The command here is `ls -F` which produces a listing of files and directories in the current directory (more on which later).
+The command here is `ls -F` which produces a listing of files and directories in the current directory (more on that later).
 Below its output, the command prompt appears again.

 Some programs will take a long time to run.
 After you issue their command names, you won't recover the shell prompt until they're done.
 You can either launch a new shell (from Terminal's File menu), or run the command in the background by adding an ampersand after the command